Solalessec/my-first-repo/readme.txt

-This is my first Git repository.
+This is the first time I use and create a Git repository
-This line was added in feature-1.